HullUni-bioinformatics/Harper_et_al_2018/README.md

 # Harper_et_al_2018

-Data processing workflow and supplementary data for Harper *et al.* 2018:
+Data processing workflow and supplementary data for:

-Needle in a haystack?
-A comparison of eDNA metabarcoding and targeted qPCR for detection of great crested newt (*Triturus cristatus*)
+Harper *et al.* (2018) Needle in a haystack?
+A comparison of eDNA metabarcoding and targeted qPCR for detection of great crested newt (*Triturus cristatus*). *Ecology and Evolution*.

 and

-Abiotic and biotic determinants of great crested newt at the pondscape using environmental DNA
+Harper *et al.* (2018) Abiotic and biotic determinants of great crested newt at the pondscape using environmental DNA.

 ## Contents